Lastaapps/bc_thesis/README.md

 of the thesis can be found in artifacts in GitHub workflows.

 ## TODO
-- Discuss thanks
-- Grammarly
 - resolve todos
+- more examples
-- Fix line breaks
+- Fix line breaks & typography
 - Comment code
+- update precomputed benchmarks
+- pregenerate graphs in notebooks

 ## Abstract